How much of Colombia is it possible to backpack around? One website mentions a tonne of "no-go" zones.

 Our national security is stronger than ever, but a recommend you to visit cities like Cartagena, Barranquilla, Santa Marta, Medellin, Cali and Bogota, which are the most interesting ones and are certanely the most beautiful of the country.

-If you still decide to travel to Colombia, I wish you good luck, and welcome to the carnival country!!!!! almost 6 years ago
+If you still decide to travel to Colombia, I wish you good luck, and welcome to the carnival country!!!!! about 9 years ago

 Amanda, I'm a UK citizen and have been living in Colombia for a long time now.
 The truth, I think, falls somewhere in between those that will tell you Colombia is completely safe and those that tell you to avoid it.
 If you visit the tourist zones getting kidnapped is almost unheard of, and if you're careful (as you should be in any foreign country) you should be absolutely fine.